 Pull out a few fuzzy blankets and I doubt you’ll want to leave your new space.
 Just look at how beautiful these setups at westerntimberframe.com are.

-Add a luxe touch
+Add a Luxe Touch

-Nothing says French luxe like stone walls and beautiful wood-paneled ceilings.
-Add carpet, a modern couch to break up the cold stone, and stick to neutral colors.
-Dark wood adds allure to spaces, so go for mahogany or rosewood.
-An imperial chandelier makes it even better, just look at this pinterest.com blog post!
+For me, nothing says French luxe like stone walls and beautiful wood-paneled ceilings.
+Add carpet and a modern couch to break up the cold stone, and stick to neutral colors.

-Bring the bar home
+Bring the Bar Home

 Image credit: paradiserestored.com

-Keep it cozy
+Keep it Cozy

 Image credit: housebeautiful.com

-Build a poolside lounge
+Build a Poolside Lounge

-Use the pool as your view
+Use the Pool as Your View

 Image credit: Country Lane Gazebos via kloterfarms.com

-There’s another use for swimming pools that I think is often overlooked.
-Use your pool as a beautiful view for your sitting space and give yourself an outlook your friends will envy you for.
-Keep things bright and simple with garden furniture, like the options at Country Lane Gazebos (via kloterfarms.com), and maybe add a few throw cushions and a potted plant here and there.
+My ideal design solution is to keep things bright and simple with garden furniture, like the options at Country Lane Gazebos (via kloterfarms.com), and maybe add a few throw cushions and a potted plant here and there.
 Another good idea is to get a shade over the pool.

 Image credit: thedecorista.com

-So posh!
-Build private gazebo and turn it into a resort cabana, by adding a glass back wall or drapes for extra privacy.
-Keep things slick with a modern seating arrangement, throw cushions, bold patterns, or solid colors, like thedecorista.com did, and add a slick centerpiece to bring the area together.
+I love to keep things slick with a modern seating arrangement, throw cushions, bold patterns, or solid colors, like thedecorista.com did, and add a slick centerpiece to bring the area together.

-Zen out
+Zen Out

 Image credit: backyardmastery.com